rfly-openha/documents/2_tutorial/acai.md

 doc = acai(bf, fmax, fmin, G)
 ```

-Computes the DOC based on ACAI according to the theory and method that is introduced in the paper.
+Computes the DOC based on ACAI according to the theory and method that are introduced in the paper.

 In mathematics, an enclosed space $U$ is defined as